Global Battery World:

 Batteries store electricity electrochemically and do not produce CO2 during charge and discharge of the battery.
 Moreover, batteries are highly versatile and their performance characteristics can be engineered.

 Using rechargeable batteries over many cycles is much more energy efficient and environmentally friendly than burning fossil fuels in a combustion engine.
-Many different battery types exist which differ in size, cost, capacity, energy density and power density.
+Many battery types exist which differ in size, cost, capacity, energy density and power density.

 Increasing applications and a growing market for lithium-ion-batteries